 By McCord Rayburn, Associate

 As an in-house IP attorney, you may take comfort in knowing that your patent marking program is thorough, well-established, and properly executed.
 You have standardized procedures to determine which patents cover which products.
 You monitor product release dates to ensure appropriate marking.
 You have set up a “virtual marking” website to take advantage of this form of marking established by the America Invents Act (AIA).
 You regularly update the virtual marking website to remove expired patents and add newly granted patents.
 Your patent marking program is a well-oiled machine.
-But what about your licensees’ patent marking programs?
-Do you know anything about your licensees’ patent marking programs?
-Do you even care about your licensees’ patent marking programs?
+But what about your licensees’ programs?
+Do you know anything about your licensees’ programs?
+Do you even care about your licensees’ programs?
 Well, you should, and the Federal Circuit recently provided another opinion to remind patent licensors that a licensee’s failure to mark can be costly.